 - Extraintestinal carcinoid tumors

-- ↑ serotonin in systemic circulation leads to
+- ↑ Serotonin in systemic circulation can lead to:

-The rule of thirds for carcinoid tumors: ⅓ are multiple, ⅓ have a second malignancy, ⅓ metastasize.
+The Measure of thirds for carcinoid tumors: ⅓ are Multiple, ⅓ are associated with another Malignancy, ⅓ Metastasize.

 - Possible weight loss despite normal appetite